prusa3d/Prusa-Firmware/tools/README.md

 Parse and decode a memory dump obtained from the D2/D21/D23 g-code into readable metadata and binary.
 The output binary is padded and extended to fit the original address range.

+### ``xfimg2dump``

+Extract a crash dump from an external flash image and output the same format produced by the D21 g-code.

 ### ``update_eeprom``

 Given one EEPROM dump, convert the dump to update instructions that can be sent to a printer.